-As with any mentorship, communication is key.
-Regular and easy communication between a mentor and mentee will build trust, accountability, and confidence.
-Having effective means of communication can sometimes be challenging, especially in the busy world we live in.
+As with any mentorship, communication is critical.
+Regular and accessible communication between a mentor and mentee will build trust, accountability, and confidence.
+However, having adequate means of communication can sometimes be challenging, especially in the busy world we stay in.
 A mentorship management platform like the one offered by MentorCloud allows you to leverage a powerful tool for mentorship management.
-Not only will you have an effective means of communication that is not restricted by schedules or location, but you’ll also have a central homebase for all of your mentorship needs.
+Not only will you have an effective means of communication that is not restricted by schedules or location, but you'll also have a central home base for all of your mentorship needs.
 In addition to mentor/mentee interaction, a mentorship management platform allows you to share valuable information, track the progress of your mentorships, assign tasks to mentees, access resources like shared documents and videos, and collaborate with other mentors and mentees in the network.
-With this tool, you’ll be able to take your mentorships to the next level.
+With this tool, you'll be able to take your mentorships to the next level.

-In terms of communication, face-to-face meetings are not always the viable option.
-What often happens with mentorships limited to in-person interactions is that time goes by and the meetings don’t take place, a practice that considerably reduces the effectiveness of a mentorship.
-Video conferencing can act as a supplement or even substitute to in-person meetings.
+In terms of communication, face-to-face meetings are not always a viable option.
+What often happens with mentorships limited to in-person interactions is that time goes by, and the meetings don't take place, a practice that considerably reduces the effectiveness of a mentorship.
+Video conferencing can act as a supplement or even substitute for in-person meetings.
 With all the video conferencing technology at our fingertips today—and most of it free—it would be foolish not to take advantage of this valuable tool for mentoring.

-Feedback is one of the major components of a successful mentorship, and that goes for both mentor and mentee.
-After you’ve set expectations and goals, followed a timeline of activities and events, and spent time interacting, completing tasks, and building skills, it’s time to evaluate each other and the program overall.
-Evaluations should be done in the middle of the mentorship and at the end, but it’s also reasonable to include a couple more at regular intervals just to gauge progress.
+Feedback is one of the significant components of a successful mentorship for both mentor and mentee.
+After you've set expectations and goals, followed a timeline of activities and events, and spent time interacting, completing tasks.
+Building skills, it's time to evaluate each other and the program overall.
+Evaluations should be done in the middle of the mentorship and at the end, but it's also reasonable to include a couple more at regular intervals to gauge progress.

-Throughout the course of a mentorship, a lot of ideas, suggestions, and advice will be shared.
-It’s hard to keep track of all that information, especially if you’re working fulltime and have other responsibilities.
-A learning notebook can be an effective means of recording all that valuable data, ensuring you’ll have an easy method of referencing it later and applying it to future mentorships or growing careers.
+Many ideas, suggestions, and pieces of advice will be exchanged during a mentorship.
+It's hard to keep track of all that information, especially if you're working full-time and have other responsibilities.
+A learning notebook can be an effective means of recording all that valuable data, ensuring you'll have an easy method of referencing it later and applying it to future mentorships or growing careers.
 Notebooks can be in digital or paper form, depending on preference.
-If used effectively, it’ll be a virtual treasure trove of priceless resources.
+If used effectively, it'll be a virtual treasure trove of priceless resources.